Benjamin Moore Arctic Shadows 1559: Is it Green or Gray?

 6 Questions to Ask Before You Paint Your Cabinets White

-While I wouldn’t say that Arctic Shadows is the most POPULAR green paint colour for kitchen cabinets (depending on your style), it can definitely work.
-Most of my clients are favouring other green paint colours, particularly ones that have some blue in them or are darker and more saturated.
+While I wouldn’t say that Arctic Shadows is the most POPULAR green paint color for kitchen cabinets (depending on your style), it can definitely work.
+Most of my clients favor other green paint colors, particularly those with some blue or that are darker and more saturated.

-Check out THIS green for a bit more fun and colour…
+Check out this green for a bit more fun and color…

 Benjamin Moore Caldwell Green – learn about it in THIS BLOG POST